 So here is a suggestion: don’t engage with them.
 Don’t waste time reading them or even critiquing them.
 This is perhaps the most effective way to combat their influence in academia.

 Some might say this is too radical.
 Some might suggest that not engaging with things we don’t understand is arrogant.
-This is true; but not engaging with things we don’t understand when there is nothing to engage with is not.
-Some might worry we will miss profound insights in case there is actually something going on with those texts.
+This is true; but not engaging with things we don’t understand when there is nothing to be engaged with is not.
+Some might worry we will miss profound insights in case there is actually something going for those texts.
 For sure, our judgment about whether things are worth engaging with is fallible.
 It is nonetheless worth remembering that engaging with a text comes with an opportunity cost.
 Given that there are countless academic writings we could engage with that are potentially valuable, it’s not unreasonable to conclude that we will gain more from reading things that do not seem demonstrably obscurantist.

 So, perhaps be more critical about things we don’t understand next time.
 Yes, sometimes we should try harder.
 But sometimes, maybe there isn’t anything to be understood after all.